-Antoine, is there any one place you look forward to visiting?
+Is there any one place you look forward to visiting?

 Antoine: In the entire world?
 Well, I can’t wait to play in Spain and in Scandinavia.
 Spain because of the weather; it’s so beautiful.
 And in Scandinavia because I’ve always felt close to the Swedish and the Danish.
 I just like the countries in general, Scandinavia — the weather, the culture, the people, the language.
 And the art there.

-Travis, in one of your publicity shots you have the Rubik's Cube.
+In one of your publicity shots you have the Rubik’s Cube.
 Are any of you masters?

 Travis: I’ve actually tried.
 I get about halfway through, and then I just — it beats me.